As an active member of the Local Government Pension Scheme you make contributions to the scheme. These contributions attract tax relief.

 Employer contribution

 Your employer pays the balance of the cost of providing your benefits in the Local Government Pension Scheme.
-Every three year an actuarial valuation is undertaken to calculate how much your employer should contribute to the scheme.
+Every three years, an actuarial valuation is undertaken to calculate how much your employer should contribute to the scheme.
+You can find how much your employer contributes here: Valuation 2022.